 Christmas at the Lilly House on the grounds at the Indianapolis Museum of Art uses the American country house setting to explore the decorative ideas of the 1930s and 1940s.
 Explore this piece of history and witness nearly a century of holiday tradition firsthand.

 Jolly Days Winter Wonderland is a holiday treat for the whole family at The Children’s Museum of Indianapolis.
 Complete with an indoor "ice skating" rink for children to skate in their socks, an ice fishing area and a holiday train, this is an unbeatable family tradition.
 Mark you calendar - on November 29, Santa will arrive Indy style in a Dallara IndyCar!

 The Fashion Mall at Keystone is a mix of high-end anchors, including Saks Fifth Avenue and Nordstrom, upscale and luxury specialty retailers, and a full complement of dining options.

-Fountain Square Cultural District is a funky Indianapolis neighborhood filled with vintage shops, a vibrant arts scene, and one-of-a-kind stores that sell comics, musical instruments and home decor.
+Fountain Square Cultural District is a funky Indianapolis neighborhood filled with vintage shops, a vibrant arts scene, and one-of-a-kind stores that sell comics, musical instruments, and home decor.
 Be sure to check out IndySWANK, a lifestyle store that features works from local artists alongside the best in high fashion vintage clothing.

-Mass Ave Arts District is a five-block area ripe with theaters, restaurants and art galleries.
+Mass Ave Arts District is a five-block area ripe with theaters, restaurants, and art galleries.
 But, best of all, Mass Ave is rich with independent boutiques.
 You'll encounter unique finds on each block.
 From Stout's Shoes, the nation's oldest shoe store, to Silver in the City, you’ll find the perfect one-of-a-kind gift, unique to Indy.